+Old Bonds by Order of the Court.
 WASHINGTON, Feb.
-25 .- (Special Telegram.)-The supreme court of the United States today denied the application of attorneys representing Otoe county, Nebrasks, in a suit against John Martin Clapp for a writ of certiorari.
+25 .- (Special Telegram.)-The supreme court of the United States today denied the application of attorneys representing Otoc county, Nobraska, in a suit against John Martin Clapp for a writ of certiorari.
 John Martin Clapp brought an action against Otoe county in the circuit court of Nebraska upon thirty bonds of \$1,000 each, issued by the county commissioners.
-The trial was had, stipulation having been filed waiving a jury and the court made findings of facts and conclusions of law in the case and rendered judgsued on a new indictment by the Cook ment for the defendant.
-The plaintiff re-county grand jury Lant K. Saisbury was moved the case to the circuit court of appeals, which, after hearing the case, reversed the judgment and remanded it to the circuit court of Nebraska with directions to enter judgment for the plaintiff.
+The trial was had, stipulation having been filed waiving a jury and the court made findings of facts and conclusions of law in the case and rendered judgthe session of 1899 had never been filed in sued on a new indictment by the Cook ment for the defendant.
+The plaintiff recounty grand jury Lant K. Salsbury was moved the case to the circuit court of apformally placed under arrest today on a peals, which, after hearing the case, reversed the judgment and remanded it to the circuit court of Nebraska with directions to enter judgment for the plaintiff.

 Governor Dietrich in Saddle.
-Governor Dietrich, according to the order issued today, will ride on horseback on inauguration day instead of in a carriage, as says: previously arranged.
+Governor Dietrich, according to the order issued today, will ride on horseback on inauguration day instead of in a carriage, as previously arranged.
 Mounts to the number of twenty have been engaged for Nebraskans, who will arrive here Sunday afternoon.
 Equipments for mounts will be brought from Nebraska, horses being provided by a dealer at Falls Church, Va.
 For a Boone County Boy.

-Pierson D. Smith of St. Edmund, Boone high in a number of his studies, but failed to reach the passing mark in arithmetic. navy today with Senators Thurston and cover.
-He was taken out by friends.
-Allen and Congressman Robinson.
-Nothagreed to look into the matter.
+county, is in Washington in the interest to reach the passing mark in arithmetic. ing definite was learned, but the secretary agreed to look into the matter.

 Congressman Neville, his wife and his secretary, Rod Smith, left for Tipton, Ga., last night for the benefit of Judge Neville's health.
-Captain W. H. Woodward of Lincoln, who has a position in the Interior department, is interested in a company to raise the Maine, for which the company agrees to pay the United States a certain sum from the proceeds realized.
+Captain W. H. Woodward of Lincoln.

+who has a position in the Interior department, is interested in a company to raise the Maine, for which the company agrees to pay the United States a certain sum from the proceeds realized.

 Mercer Abandons Hope.

-Chairman Mercer of the house committee on public buildings and grounds said this about two miles from the mouth. evening that he had abandoned hope of securing any action on the omnibus bill, which provides increased appropriations for Salt Lake, Cheyenne, Boise and other cities.
-The senate declined to consider the bill as an amendment to the sundry civil appropriation act and this, according to Mr. Mercer, means defeat of the proposition to secure more money for the public buildings already authorized at this HANG TO FORCE CONFESSION Mob Deals Mercilessly with Man Sus pected of Firing His Mother's Home.
+Chairman Mercer of the house committee on public buildings and grounds said this about two miles from the mouth. cities.
+The senate declined to consider ing to Mr. Mercer, means defeat of the

+HANG TO FORCE CONFESSION

+Moh Denis Mercileasty with Man Su pected of Firing His Mother's Home.

 NEW YORK, Feb.
-25 .- An excited mob in Matawan, N. J., last night hanged Charles Herbert, a resident of the place, in NOT KIDNAPED, BUT MURDERED protested his innocence.
+25.-An portion of the town January 27.
+Herbert NOT KIDNAPED, BUT MURDERED protested his innocence.
 He was strung up a second time, and when lowered again asserted that he was not guilty.
 This time the torture ceased and the man was taken to jail.
-Last night a dwelling occupied by Herbert's mother caught fire and after the Maggie Hoel, the young woman who mys- flames were extinguished it was discovered teriously disappeared December 23, and who that the stairway in the house had been was supposed to have been kidnaped, was soaked with kerosene.
-Suspicion pointed CONSTANT WATCH FOR BODIES Beaches Being Patrolled in Hope Recovering More of the Rio's Victims.
+Last night a dwelling occupied by Herbert's mother caught fire and after the flames were extinguished it was discovered teriously disappeared December 23, and who that the stairway in the house had been was supposed to have been kidnaped, was soaked with kerosene.
+Suspicion pointed found in the Arkansas river below this to Herbert and his arrest and torture folother circumstances connected with the dis- CONSTANT WATCH FOR BODIES

+Beaches Being Patrolled in Hope of Recovering More of the Rio's Victims.